Sustainability and the environment

 100% green electricity in all hotels and the head office.

-Photocopy paper was replaced with recycled paper across the entire organization in 2018, and all printed material will gradually follow in the coming year.
+Photocopy paper was replaced with recycled paper across the entire organization in 2018.

-We’ve scrapped disposable coffee cups, and will do so in the wellness areas in the near future.
+We’ve scrapped disposable coffee cups, also in the wellness areas.

 With the exception of baked goods, we only serve palm oil-free products at breakfast.